Well-posedness of Ricci Flow in Lorentzian Spacetime and its Entropy Formula: Generalized Entropic Formula for 4D Lorentzian Spacetime

 the gradient flows of these monotonic functionals yield the Ricci-DeTurck flow (\ref{eq:4d Ricci-DeTurck}) for four-dimensional Lorentzian spacetime, as well as the conjugate heat flow equation (\ref{eq:4d u equ}) resulting from (\ref{eq:4d Ricci-DeTurck}) and constraint (\ref{eq:4d u normalization}).

 In a completely analogous manner, if high-frequency blow-up occurs in the $u$ density, then the timelike gradient in $\nabla f$ will become extremely large in the functionals.
 Similarly, if high-frequency blow-up also takes place in the timelike modes of the metric, it will cause the curvature to become extremely large as well.
 All of these scenarios will lead to the divergence of the functionals.
-Therefore, under the bounded control of these monotonic functionals, the timelike modes of the metric and $u$ density, which singly appears to be ``backward parabolic'', as part of the whole coupled equations, will be well-posed, when we set some proper backward initial conditions (i.e. final conditions from the perspective of the forward flow), up to some gauge choices.
+Although there is no Sobolev inequality in Lorentz spacetime to guarantee the strict boundedness of the initial functional in the mathematical rigor, but in terms of physical rigor, the non-pathological nature of the initial spacetime and the boundedness of the initial spacetime functional can be ensured.
+Therefore, under the bounded control of these monotonic functionals, the timelike modes of the metric and $u$ density, which singly appears to be ``backward parabolic'', as part of the whole coupled equations, will be well-posed at the level of the physical rigor, when we set some proper physical backward initial conditions (i.e. final conditions from the perspective of the forward flow), up to some gauge choices.

 Some examples (e.g. \citep{2020Constructing,Cartas-Fuentevilla:2017cvt}) of Ricci flow for maximally symmetric Lorentzian spacetimes in the literature essentially depict the Ricci flow evolution from a nearby non-equilibrium state towards an equilibrium state near the spacetime configuration with maximum entropy.
 Since the entropy is already close to its extremal value, the Ricci flow evolution of these spacetime configurations can occur spontaneously without requiring much additional information.
 Now, the existence of a generally monotonic entropy functional for Lorentzian spacetime indicates that the Ricci flow for Lorentzian spacetime still exists even when the initial Lorentzian spacetime configuration is far from the equilibrium state, i.e. far from maximally symmetric.